-• Enhanced by Best-in-Class Franchisees
+Enhanced by Best-in-Class Franchisees

 The fourth component of our Hungry for MORE strategy recognizes that everything we do is enhanced by our best-in-class franchisees.
 We are committed to building an enduring brand and a sustainable and resilient business for our current and future franchisees.
 With MORE sales and MORE stores, we have more opportunities for new franchisees.
-Through our new Power of Possible Fund we aim to expand these opportunities so that MORE delivery experts or other store team members can achieve the dream of becoming a franchisee.